 Principles of Engagement

 These principles draw on those defined by a Working Group set up to develop a University of Cambridge Africa Strategy.
 This group was chaired by Dame Barbara Stocking and consulted colleagues in the University of Cambridge and partners in sub-Saharan Africa.
 They reflect the University’s commitment to developing fair and equitable partnerships.
-The Cambridge Global Challenges Strategic Research Initiative is sharing these principles to inform the development of partnerships between researchers in the University of Cambridge working in collaboration with researchers in the Global South.

 In research, consideration to: